 Getting to Know Mr. HueskenAll the Stuff You Need to Know About Your New History Teacher!!![One of Mr. H's favorite 'history teacher' movies: 2002's The Emperor's Club with Kevin Kline]" Whoever wishes to foresee the future must consult the past...This arises from the fact that [history is] produced by men who ever have been, and ever shall be, animated by the same passions, and thus they necessarily have the same results..."- Italian philosopher / diplomat Niccolò Machiavelli

 Mr H's Background and Education-Though born in Philadelphia, Mr. Huesken is a life-long Lancaster County resident.
 A 2003 graduate of Conestoga Valley High School, Mr. Huesken attended Shippensburg University and graduated in 2007 with a Bachelor's degree in Education and a minor in Political Science.
 During his college years, Mr. Huesken was active in the affairs of the S.U.
 History Department as a member of the history honors society Phi Alpha Theta and as a founding member of the S.U.
 Student History Club, a student-run group that sponsors speakers, trips, and internship opportunities for SU students interested in historical study.
 Mr. Huesken was also an active musician on campus as a member of the popular Shippensburg University "Red Raider" Marching Band, where he played trombone and baritone and served as one of the band's drum majors during his sophomore and junior years.
 Mr. Huesken served the S.U.
 Music Department off the field as a member of the music-honors society, Kappa Kappa Psi, and was elected the society's official historian during his senior year.
 Other than his degree from Shippensburg University, Mr. Huesken also holds a Masters degree in History from Millersville University, which he obtained in 2012, and a K-12 Online Teaching certification from Wilkes University and the Pennsylvania Department of Education, which he obtained in 2018.
 This certificationa allows him to create, build, and teach online education classes.
-In 2019, Mr H completed a second Masters Degree in Education with a concentration in Online Teaching, also through Wilkes University.[A huge fan of all kinds of music, singers like Bruce Springsteen is always a popular mix in Mr H's classroom]
+In 2019, Mr H completed a second Masters Degree in Education with a concentration in Online Teaching, also through Wilkes University.[A fan of all kinds of music, Mr H's musical catelog stretches from the 1940's up through the 2000's and beyond]